 Academic advising is available to you through your Faculty and program department.
 Your academic advisor can support you in being successful, and advise you on course selection, degree requirements, curriculum, academic regulations, appeals, academic performance, and referrals to other campus supports.
 First-year students are usually contacted by their Faculties/programs in early August with details about course enrolment and program orientation.
 Visit Academic Program Administration Contacts to find your advisor.

 AwardsSpring provides undergraduate, graduate, law and continuing education students with access to more than 1,300 awards, scholarships and bursaries.
 As of August 17, you can complete one application to be considered for more than 1,300 awards, scholarships and bursaries.
-Learn more at ryerson.ca/awards.
+Learn more on the Scholarships and Awards website.
 Graduate students should visit Financing Your Studies to learn more about graduate scholarships and funding.

 If you are a recipient of the Guaranteed and Renewable Entrance Scholarship, the first instalment of funds will be credited to your student account in late August for the fall term.
 The second half will be credited in early January 2021 for the winter term.
 Visit Fall 2020 Entrance Scholarships FAQs for more information.

 You can pay your tuition and fees through online banking from a Canadian bank account.
 Simply log in to your bank account and add “Ryerson University” or "Ryerson University – Tuition and Res Fees" as a payee, and use your nine-digit Ryerson Student Number as your account number.
-Visit Fee Payments for more information, including how to submit payments from outside of Canada.
+Visit How to Pay Your Fees for more information, including how to submit payments from outside of Canada.

 You can confirm your fee balance on your Student Center in RAMSS once you have enrolled in courses.
 Note that if you are adding and dropping courses, your fee balance may change.
 The fall term fees are due on Friday, September 18, 2020.